-with the security system, it is also considered to be part of the Security Entity (SE)20.
+Theater management controls auditorium security operations through the Screen Management System (SMS).
+Because the SMS interacts and communicates directly with the security system, per Section 9.3.3.2 item 1, it is also considered to be a Security Entity (SE).
 The SM responds to the directives that Theater Management System (TMS) issues via the SMS.
 For purposes of simplicity, and subject to the TMS constraint below, this specification uses the term SMS to mean either/both Theater Management System (TMS) or Screen Management System (SMS).
 From the security system perspective, SMS functions are those associated with "category 1" Intra-Theater Messages of Table 15: Intra-theater Message (ITM) Request-Response Pairs (RRP).